yegor256/blog/_posts/2018/sep/2018-09-12-clear-code.md

 our fellow in-project co-developers sitting next to us at the same desk, to imaginative junior contributors who will join the project in five years after we're all hired by Google.
-All of them, across this very large time frame, must be able to use the <del>kitchen</del> source code without any additional help.
+All of them, across this very large time frame, must be able to use the ~~kitchen~~ source code without any additional help.
 The oven has to speak their language.
 Not the language of its designer.

 How do you do that?
 How do you make sure the code is clear, not just clean?